Abstract

 9. Experimental Validation

-We deployed the effective throughput model in four production environments, each running A/B tests between static (g = 0.5) and optimized (g = g*) gate configurations over 90 days.
+We evaluated the model against four internal deployment datasets using an A/B-style comparison between static (g = 0.5) and optimized (g = g*) gate configurations over a 90-day window.

 Experimental Results (90-day A/B test, 4 deployments):